 Dance Department Senior Capstone Concert

-Featuring original choreography by dance majors in the class of 2017, Connecticut College faculty Shani Collins-Achille and a guest artist.
+Featuring original choreography by dance majors of the Class of 2019, Connecticut College faculty member Rachel Boggia and Guest Artist Shakia Johnson.

 Dayton Residency: Chorosynthesis Singers with Camel Heard and Chorale